sroychow/cmsTrackerMaps/README.md

 ### Hints

+#### Simple addition of new plots
+If the resource you want to add is a <code>png, txt, log, out </code> just add it to the corresponding detector and submodule in <code>data.json</code>.

-#### Adding new resource
+#### Adding new resource type
 Understand how the data is loaded and displayed.
-Specifically take a look at <code>data.js</code> where the data is defined.
+Specifically take a look at <code>data.json</code> where the data is defined.
 The function <code>loadCheckboxes()</code> directly handles the generation of the checkboxes from the data. <code>loadCheckboxes()</code> is called in the onclick handlers found in <code>main.js</code>.
 From there take a look at the onclick handler that listens for the <code>.panel-extend-checkbox</code> class.
 From there you're going to have to take a look how the <code>PanelBuilder</code> works.
 The important functions to consider are <code>PanelBulider::addRmTkMapPanel</code>, and <code>PanelBulider::addToComparisonView</code>.
 It is here were you will have to adapt things - if at all.

 #### Changing Decoder / Encoder